 Our next romantic stop just a 20-minute drive from Mikulov is Valtice.
 This ended up being our favorite area to explore thanks to the impressive chateau.
-We spent an entire day exploring the chateau and ended the day with an unforgettable wine tasting experience in the cellar of the castle!
+We spent an entire day in the chateau and ended with an unforgettable wine tasting experience in the cellar of the castle!

 We suggest to first walk around the Valtice Castle grounds and admire the grand exterior before touring the inside.
 This picturesque Baroque castle is lavish inside and out.
 Which is why many tv shows and movies have been filmed here.